 For example

-- Something a child has said, for example, an allegation of harm - Child's appearance, may include unexplained marks/bruises as well as dress - Behaviour change(s) - · Witnessed concerning behaviour
+- Something a child has said, for example, an allegation of harm - Child's appearance; may include unexplained marks/bruises as well as dress - Behaviour change(s)

 Act immediately and record your concerns.
 If urgent, speak to a DSL first.